 In it, players follow three protagonists as they attempt to identify and locate an elusive serial killer called The Origami Killer for their separate reasons.

-Gameplay includes an abundance of tense quick-time events as well as copious amounts of dialogue interactions to push the story forward.
+Gameplay includes an abundance of tense quick-time events and copious amounts of dialogue interactions to push the story forward.

 Considering how far interactive dramas have come since Heavy Rain was first released in 2010, the game is worth picking up to see how much the genre has evolved.

-Developed by Arrowhead Game Studios and published by Sony for PlayStation consoles, Helldivers touts itself as a hardcore, competitive twin-stick shooter built for online and local 4-player co-op.
+Developed by Arrowhead Game Studios and published by Sony for PlayStation consoles, Helldivers is a hardcore twin-stick shooter built for co-op.

 In it, you and your team play as members of an elite combat unit tasked with protecting Super Earth from droves of enemies amidst an intergalactic war.